selfcommunity/developers-doc/docs/apireference/v2/group/unsubscribe_from_group.md

 :::note

-By passing the optional param `user` an group manager is able to remove the user from the group.
+By passing the optional param `user` a group manager is able to remove the user from the group.

 :::

 :::info

-This operation requires only authentication without the `user` param.
+This operation requires authentication.
 It requires also that the user is the manager of the group if the `user` param is passed.

 :::